Bhagwandas Bagla

-Bhagwandas Bagla was the first Marwari Shekhawati millionare (crorepati).
+Bhagwandas Bagla was the first Marwari Shekhawati millionaire (crorepati).
 He was a very wealthy timber merchant and owned several Saw Mills.
 Bhagwandasji was originally from Churu, Rajasthan but proceeded his business to Burma and eventually settled in Rangoon.
 He proceeded his business to Burma during King Thibaw’s time.
 During the Anglo-Burmese War he became a big Military Supplier and Contractor, he built several roads, bridges etc. in Burma.
 He owned thousands of acres of Paddy lands facing Rangoon Harbour.
 He was a Banker, Landlord and Merchant, owned considerable properties in Rangoon, Mandalay, Moulmein and several other cities in Burma.
 He was awarded with the title of "Rai Bahadur" by the British Raj in February 1890.